Behavioral Health Services

 Service, Support, and Recovery Close to Home

-Outpatient mental health services at Behavioral Health Services includes the provision of the evaluation and diagnosis of mental illnesses, therapy (individual and group), and medication management.
+Outpatient mental health services at Behavioral Health Services includes the provision of the evaluation and diagnosis of mental illnesses, medication management, and psychological testing.

 Below is a list of the licensed professionals who provide services, and a brief description of their role in care to clients.